Shaman Rock, Olkhon Island

 5- Ready to book a trip, or do you have questions?

-Remember that the Trans-Siberian is a network of routes, including but not limited to
+The Trans-Siberian is a network of routes, including, but not limited to:

 - the Trans-Siberian, linking Moscow to Vladivostok;